 As squirrels eat walnuts in the wild, they will be attracted to them in a trap.
 Walnuts are another bait that you can set and forget.

-Let’s face it, any nuts can be used as bait for squirrels because they eat them in the wild.
-I usually opt for the ones with a stronger scent, because they have been shown to be more successful.
+Let’s face it; any nuts can be used as bait for squirrels because they eat them in the wild.
+I usually opt for the ones with a stronger scent because they are more successful.

 Pumpkin seeds are an awesome bait option for squirrels.
 I know this because I have had some pumpkin seeds disappear from my yard because they were dug up by a squirrel!

 Also, in the Spring, squirrels take plant shoots as soon as they appear through the earth.
 Plants such as pumpkin plans are a prime target for squirrels.
 Bear that in mind if you are growing things!

 Should I Use Poison To Bait Squirrels?

 I am against using poison to bait any animal for two reasons:

 - You do not know where they will die!
 Not knowing where an animal is going to die leaves you needing to be lucky!
 If you have squirrels in your attic, you do not want them to die up there; you want them to be outdoors where it will not cause a strong odor.

 - Risk of secondary poisoning.
 If a squirrel eats poison and then gets eaten by a predator, then that predator will be affected by the poison.